Second Unitarian Church (Brooklyn)

 The Second Unitarian Church in Brooklyn was a historic church in Cobble Hill, Brooklyn, New York City.
-Built from 1857 to 1858, it was demolished in 1962.
+It was built from 1857 to 1858 and was demolished in 1962.
 The Church became known as a prominent cultural center in Brooklyn.
-One of the church's members, Mary White Ovington, co-founded the NAACP and the church was an abolitionist hub.
+One of the church's members, Mary White Ovington, co-founded the NAACP, and the church was an abolitionist hub.

 The former site of the church is now Cobble Hill Park.

 Background

-In the mid-nineteenth century, new religious congregations were gathering in the Cobble Hill area due to the proximity to South Ferry and Manhattan.
-Immigrant centers developed around their respective churches and more churches were built.
+In the mid-nineteenth century, new religious congregations arose in the Cobble Hill area due to the proximity to South Ferry and Manhattan.
+Immigrant centers developed around their respective churches, and more churches were built.
 In 1887, the Brooklyn Daily Eagle called Clinton Street "a highway of churches," and described twelve churches erected between 1841 and 1869 in the area between Pierrepont Street and Third Place on Clinton Street.
-One of these was the Second Unitarian Church, built in 1858 on the corner of Clinton and Congress Streets.
+One of these was the Second Unitarian Church, built on the corner of Clinton and Congress Streets.